Dynatrace-APAC/dynatrace-apac.github.io/workshops/aws-workshop-lab3.md

 <!-- -->
 ## Deploy new patch for monolith

-As part of day to day mainteance, you are tasked to deploy a patch for the monolith application.
+As part of day to day maintenance, you are tasked to deploy a patch for the monolith application.

 From the AWS CLoudShell, run these commands to set the backend service to version 2